ROES Digital Manager

 I am eligible for Tax Exemption, how do I set that up with NC TriColor?

-In order to set your account for Tax Exemption, please download the Tax Exemption Form from the Downloads page or go to the State Website to download the PDF.
-Once you have faxed the form to us at (919) 833-2338, then you can check the Tax Exempt box when ordering through the ROES Digital Manager.
+If you are Tax Exempt, you can download the Tax Exemption Form from the Downloads page or go to the State Website to download the PDF.
+Once you have faxed the form to us at (919) 833-2338, then you can check the Tax Exempt box when ordering through the ROES Digital Manager and we can have all orders exempt from taxes.

 Top ^